Alpena, Michigan

-Alpena (/ælˈpiːnə/ al-PEE-nə) is the only city in and county seat of Alpena County in the U.S. state of Michigan.
-The population was 10,197 at the 2020 census, which makes it the third most populated city in the Northern Michigan region, after Traverse City and Cadillac.
+Alpena (/ælˈpiːnə/ al-PEE-nə) is the only city in and the county seat of Alpena County, Michigan, United States.
+The population was 10,197 at the 2020 census, making it the third most populated city in the Northern Michigan region, after Traverse City and Cadillac.
 The city is surrounded by Alpena Township, but the two are administered autonomously.
-It is the core city of the Alpena micropolitan statistical area, which encompasses all of Alpena County and had a total population of 28,360 at the 2010 census.
+It is the core city of the Alpena micropolitan statistical area, which encompasses all of Alpena County and had a total population of 28,907 at the 2020 census.

-Located at Thunder Bay along the shores of Lake Huron, the Thunder Bay National Marine Sanctuary is located in the city.
-The population swells with many visitors and tourists during the summer months.
-MidMichigan Health, which is a federally-designated rural regional medical referral center, is the largest employer in the city.
+Alpena is located at the head of Thunder Bay, a bay of Lake Huron.
+Offshore of Alpena is the Thunder Bay National Marine Sanctuary, which protects an estimated 116 historically significant shipwrecks.
+Alpena is the second-largest American city on Lake Huron, behind Port Huron.

 History

+The Alpena area is home to the Ojibwe, Ottawa, and Potawatomi people.
+These people groups inhabit the area surrounding the Great Lakes, including Michigan.
+The Thunder Bay Band of Chippewa and Ottawa merged with the Mackinac Bands of Chippewa and Ottawa Indians in the mid-1800s under Chief Way-ge-maw-waw-be.

-It was originally part of Anomickee County founded in 1840, which in 1843 was changed to Alpena, a pseudo-Native American word — a neologism coined by Henry Schoolcraft, meaning something like "a good partridge country."
+Alpena County was originally set off from Michilimackinac County as Anamickee County founded in 1840, which in 1843 was changed to Alpena, a pseudo-Native American word — a neologism coined by Henry Schoolcraft, meaning something like "a good partridge country."
 This was part of a much larger effort to rename a great many of the Michigan counties at the time.

-The city of Alpena, MI was officially incorporated by Michigan State Legislature by an act of Legislature No. 249, approved March 29, 1871.
+The first European settler at modern-day Alpena was W.F.
+Cullings, a fisherman in 1835.
+In 1856, George W. Fletcher and three others from Detroit platted a village by the name of Fremont, after John C. Frémont.
+The community was briefly renamed Thunder Bay in 1857 before being renamed again to Alpena in 1871.
+The city of Alpena was officially incorporated by Michigan State Legislature on March 29, 1871.